Cognitive Dynamics Team

 Dr. Colin Depp is a professor in residence and a clinical staff psychologist at the Veterans Affairs Hospital in UC San Diego.
 As a practicing psychologist, Dr. Depp mentors and clinically supervises residents, fellows, graduate students, and interns.
 He is also the Director of Research Education and Training at the Clinical and Translational Research Institute at the University of California San Diego and mentors clinical scientists in multiple training programs.

 Dr. Depp's research focuses on technology-based longitudinal assessment and real-time interventions in mental health- particularly in serious mental illnesses.
 His other projects deliver multi-component behavioral interventions and incorporate use of technology to assess and modify physical activity, aging-in-place, sleep and outcomes.
-Dr. Depp's involvement in research and as a clinical scientist has led him to collaborate with clinicians, engineers, and bioinformaticians as well as create training opportunities in entrepreneurship in medical devices.
+Dr. Depp's involvement in research and as a clinical scientist has led him to collaborate with clinicians, engineers, and bioinformatics as well as create training opportunities in entrepreneurship in medical devices.

 Raeanne Moore, Ph.D.